fosslight/fosslight-guide-en/scanner/6_android.md

 If OSS information is not found in Binary DB or OSS Name is [Android Native](https://android.googlesource.com/platform), OSS Name is automatically printed if it is a repository in Android Reference based on Source Code Path.
 To turn off this automatic OSS name output, add the i option.

+**How to run**
+1. Run the command with the -i option:
+    ```commandline
+    (venv)$ fosslight_android -s [android source path] -a [build log file name] -i

+    ex
+    (venv)$ fosslight_android -s /home/soim/android/source -a android.log -i
+    ```

+2. Review the results
+- Generated File Name: RESULT_COMPARE_I_OPTION.xlsx
+- Contents of Result File:
+    - Sheet "Ref_with_i_option": Analysis results from FOSSLight Android with the -i option enabled, using the Android reference source.
+    - Sheet "Ref_without_i_option": Analysis results from FOSSLight Android without the -i option, using the Android reference source.

 ### -r: Deduplicate the binary.
 It is used only when Android native and vendor mounted on one model are created as separate outputs.
 When running FOSSLight Android for vendor, use the -r option to deduplicate the binary in Android native.
 - Conditions to remove duplicates: Binary name is the same and checksum is the same OR Binary name is the same and TLSH value difference is less than 120
 - Deduplicated binaries are output to REMOVED_BIN_BY_DUPLICATION.txt.

+**How to run**
 1. Run the fosslight_android with -r.
     ```commandline
     (venv)$ fosslight_android -s [vendor_source_path] -a [android_build_log_file] -r [android_native_result.txt]